Snowpack Prediction Contest

 Once you make your prediction your class name will be added to this page below and you will be able to track and compare your prediction to the live snowpack graph as it grows (or melts) each week of the winter!

 HISTORICAL SNOWPACK DATA: Its important to keep track of snow, how much of it there is in the mountains because mountain snow is our source of water in California.
 If we have less snow than normal, we could have less water available for people to use.
 In making your prediction you will want to look at what happened in previous years (see graphs below), how much snow and snow/water equivalent we have on the ground right now (above graph), any data you collected during your SnowSchool field trip, and historical/forecasted weather.
-To help with your predictions we’ve compiled 20 years of snowpack data below-
+To help with your predictions we’ve compiled over 35 years of snowpack data below-